thisfred/all_thumbs/README.md

 https://www.oreilly.com/library/view/implementation-patterns/9780321413093/

-It's not that I don't have opinions at architecture/design level, but they tend to be a even more dependent on context, so it's not as easy to formulate them as something pithy and easy to remember.
+It's not that I don't have opinions at architecture/design level, but they tend to be even more dependent on context, so it's not as easy to formulate them as something pithy and easy to remember.

 I will attempt to link to sources where I remember them, because